NullOpsDevs/NullOps/NullOps/Docs/Design/ARCHITECTURE.md

 ### Allocation and Limits
 - Each project defines CPU and RAM restrictions that apply to all its deployments
-- Before creating a deployment, the control plane checks if any node in the environment has sufficient resources
+- Before creating a deployment, the control plane checks if any online node in the environment has sufficient resources
+- Resource checks include both allocated resources and actual OS-level resource consumption
 - If resources are exhausted, deployment creation fails immediately with an error message
 - Users do not see available resources unless deployment creation fails

+### Resource Monitoring
+- **OS-Level Monitoring**: Agents monitor actual resource consumption from the operating system
+- **Docker Limits**: Docker enforces CPU and RAM limits on running containers
+- **Resource Accounting**:
+    - Allocated resources tracked by control plane
+    - Actual consumption monitored by agents
+    - Both system resources and Docker container resources are counted
+- **Resource Drift Prevention**: Docker container limits prevent processes from exceeding allocated resources

 ### Runtime Behavior
 - Docker enforces CPU and RAM limits on running containers
 - If a deployment attempts to exceed its limits, Docker prevents additional resource consumption
 - Processes within the deployment cannot bypass these restrictions
+- If Docker crashes and resources aren't freed properly, this is considered a user/infrastructure error

 ### Cleanup and Monitoring
 - Agents maintain internal state of which deployments exist on their node